Nancy240/weather-app/README.md

 # weather-app
-A dynamic weather site that retrieve real time weather information using the OpenWeatherMap APL Backend server using Node.js and Express.js, handled API requests and responses, processed data, and served content to the client.
+A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with JavaScript.